skip to content

 Types of Running Shoe By Gait

 Gait analysis and other methods can be helpful, but only if the store employee understands how to evaluate them.
-While they can help you choose the best shoe, gait analysis, and foot type are less useful without professional assistance.
+While they can help you choose the perfect shoes, gait analysis, and foot type are less useful without professional assistance.
 At Lucky Feet Shoes, we offer gait analysis and recommend the best running shoes for you.

 Running shoes come in three primary categories: